bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 Reverse paused motion can only go back as far as the start of the cut the control point is currently on.
 Forward paused motion can continue on through any number of cuts to the end of the gcode program.

 A dry run is available by running the gcode with the torch disabled.

 Ohmic Test enables the ohmic probe to test for a shorted torch.

 ***
-#### TOOL HANDLING
+#### MATERIAL HANDLING
-Tool handling is done by remapping the T word, so a M6 Tn will load the parameters associated with tool number n.
-If you don't want to use this feature then you can comment out:
-- REMAP = T prolog=plasmac_tool_prolog ngc=plasmac_tool epilog=plasmac_tool_epilog
-in the in file.

-The standard LinuxCNC tool table is bypassed and a plasmac specific tool table is used.
+Material handling has nothing at all to do with the LinuxCNC tool table.
+In fact **M6 Tn** commands should not be used with these configs.
-The tool table name is derived from **[EMC]MACHINE** in the in file, so a machine named METRIC_PLASMAC would have a tool table named metric_plasmac_tool.tbl.
+There is a material file with its name is derived from **[EMC]MACHINE** in the in file, so a machine named METRIC_PLASMAC would have a material file named metric_plasmac_material.cfg

+It is not a requirement that you use a material file, if required you can change the cut parameters manually in the Run tab.
+It is also not a requirement to use the automatic material changes, just omit them from the gcode file.

+For manual material handling all you need in the gcode is:
+**F#<_hal[plasmac.cut-feed-rate]>**
+**M3 S1**
+.
+.
+**M5**

+For automatic material handling in your gcode you need:
+**M190 Pn**
+**M66 P3 L3 Q1**
+**F#<_hal[plasmac.cut-feed-rate]>**
+**M3 S1**
+.
+.
+**M5**
+M190 Pn changes the material to number n
+M66 P3 L3 Q1 waits for change to be confirmed

-Tool numbers do not need to be consecutive nor do they need to be in numerical order.
+Material numbers do not need to be consecutive nor do they need to be in numerical order.
-The maximum allowed tool number is 99999 as I believe this is the largest LinuxCNC will accept.
+The maximum allowed material number is 99999 for no particular reason.

-When a tool is changed it only changes the cut parameter, LinuxCNC knows nothing of the tool or its offsets. (i.e. it does NOT do a real tool change)
+When a material is changed it only changes the cut parameters in the Run tab, LinuxCNC knows nothing of the material nor does plasmac know anything about LinuxCNC tool. (i.e. it does NOT do a tool change)

-To use cutter compensation you will need to use G41.1, G42.1 and G40 with the new global parameter **#<kerf_width>** like so:
+To use cutter compensation you will need to use G41.1, G42.1 and G40 with the cut file parameter hal pin **#<_hal[plasmac_run.kerf-width-f]>** like so:
-- G41.1 D#<kerf_width> for left of programmed path
+- **G41.1 D#<_hal[plasmac_run.kerf-width-f>** ; with cutter compensation
-- G42.1 D#<kerf_width> for right of programmed path
+- **G42.1 D#<_hal[plasmac_run.kerf-width-f>** for right of programmed path
-- G40 to turn compensation off
+- **G40** to turn compensation off

-Tools can be selected manually with the Tool number spin button but this does not load the new **#<kerf_width>** value, to do this you need to do a M6 Tn via MDI.
+Materials can be selected manually with the either the Cut Parameters combobox or via MDI with M190 Pn.

-There is weird behaviour in Gmoccapy with the F word display.
-It seems that it displays the FeedRate for the segment after the one that is cutting.
-If you display the DRO in the preview, it shows the correct velocity.
-I think this may be a result of remapping...

-There is a python program named toolverter.py in the Gmoccapy folder to convert SheetCam tooltables to the plasmac format.
+There is a python program named materialverter.py in the Gmoccapy folder to convert SheetCam tooltables to the plasmac format.
 If there are requests for other conversion types I would be happy to have a crack at them.

 ***